 MG7700 ships with DOCSIS 3.0 networking technology, has 24 x 8 channel bonding, and full-band tuning support that helps maximize speeds and efficiency.
 Other relevant attributes include auto DHCP handling, dynamic DNS, and support for wireless bridging.

-I tested the MG7700 with Cox internet’s Ultimate 500 service plan, and the throughput was quite impressive.
-In a speed test, the download clocked 504 Mbps while the upload speed reached close to 37 Mbps.
+I tested the MG7700 with Comcast Xfinity’s 800 Mbps plan, and the speeds were quite satisfying.
+As you can see in the speed test result’s snapshot below, the download clocked 712 Mbps while the upload speed reached 29 Mbps.